Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 Without using technology, some examples include writing, drawing, gestures, facial expressions, pointing, and sign language.

-Some fancier options include using an app on a tablet to communication or using a computer ‘voice’, which is also known as a speech generating device.
+Some fancier options include using an app on a tablet for communication or using a computer ‘voice’, which is also known as a speech generating device.

 Augmentative and alternative communication includes all the tools that you could use to aid your speech.